DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Results and Discussion

-\item \textbf{Document VQA Performance: } Our OCR-free model, DLaVA\textsubscript{OCR-Free} (Pixtral-12B), achieves the highest ANLS scores on the DocVQA dataset, with scores of 85.91\%.
-This represents a significant improvement over the previous best OCR-free model, Pixtral-12B, which scored 80.71\% on DocVQA.
+\begin{enumerate} \item \textbf{Document VQA Performance:} On the DocVQA dataset, DLaVA (Pixtral-12B) achieves an ANLS score of 85.91\%, outperforming previous SoTA approaches.
+Additionally, it obtains 66.96\% on the EST-VQA dataset and 76.74\% on the RICO dataset, demonstrating robust generalization across diverse document-question answering tasks.
+EST-VQA is a bilingual dataset – it contains questions written in both English and Chinese, and for this dataset, as evident from Table~\ref{tab:free-anls}, other SoTA models struggle with multilingual recognition, resulting in suboptimal performance across various languages.
+In contrast, our DLaVA model delivers a consistent performance boost, providing at least around a 5\% improvement over the best SoTA models.
+This notable enhancement highlights the robustness and efficacy of our unified OCR-free approach in handling diverse linguistic inputs and reinforces its potential for superior multilingual document understanding.

-\item \textbf{VIE Task Performance: } In VIE tasks, DLaVA\textsubscript{OCR-Free} demonstrates exceptional performance across all datasets.
-In the FUNSD dataset, it achieves an ANLS score of 87.57\%, outperforming Pixtral-12B's 78.26\% by a substantial margin.
-In the CORD dataset, it scored 82.08, surpassing the next-best OCR-free model, Pixtral-12B, which scored 79.08\%.
-In the SROIE dataset, it attains an ANLS score of 91.42\%, significantly higher than Pixtral-12B's 82.24\%.
+\item \textbf{VIE Task Performance:} DLaVA exhibits exceptional performance on various VIE tasks.
+On the FUNSD dataset, it achieves an ANLS score of 87.57\%, substantially surpassing baseline models.
+For the CORD dataset, it attains 84.41\%, and on the SROIE dataset, it scores 91.42\%, further underscoring its ability to handle different document layouts and textual complexities. \end{enumerate}